skyrpex/cloudy-docs/src/index.md

 Cloudy is a set of constructs for the AWS Cloud Development Kit that aim to improve the DX by providing a faster and type-safe code environment.
 If you are already used to the CDK, you will feel at home with Cloudy.

+You can find the Cloudy repository at [skyrpex/cloudy](https://github.com/skyrpex/cloudy).

 :::tip Prerequisites
 The documentation assumes basic familiarity with the AWS CDK.
 If you are totally new, we recommend visiting the [Official AWS CDK Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html) page.
 :::